Unified Community Services

 Unified Community Services - Lancaster, WI

 Unified Community Services is an addiction treatment center located at 200 West Alona Lane in the 53813 zip code in Lancaster, WI.
 It is operated by the local government.
 Unified Community Services provides relapse prevention from naltrexone and naltrexone administration.
-Some of the treatment approaches used by Unified Community Services include counseling for trauma victims, 12-step rehab and rational emotive behavioral therapy.
-Unified Community Services provides outpatient methadone/buprenorphine/naltrexone treatment, regular outpatient treatment and outpatient rehab.
-It also provides inpatient treatment for co-occurring mental health and alcohol or drug use disorders and residential treatment for substance abuse.
+Some of the treatment approaches used by Unified Community Services include motivational interviewing, matrix model and anger management.
+Unified Community Services provides intensive outpatient treatment program, regular outpatient treatment and outpatient methadone/buprenorphine/naltrexone treatment.
+It also provides residential drug and alcohol abuse treatment and inpatient dual diagnosis treatment.

 Address: 200 West Alona Lane, Lancaster, WI 53813